 Different Grades of Prolapse

 There are different “grades” to diagnosing a prolapse.
-There are also different grading systems, but most often, prolapse is graded from 0-4.
+While there are varying grading systems, but most often, prolapse is graded from 0-4.
 Read this article for more specific information regarding the grading system.

-A “0” is no prolapse and the pelvic organs are in their normal position.
-A “4” is when the pelvic organ in question has descended to the furthest point and is bulging out of the body.
+• A Grade “4” is when the pelvic organ in question has descended to the furthest point and is protruding out of the body.

-That being said, unfortunately, some are not.
-Either way, this makes it incredibly important to do smart exercise and core training during pregnancy and after-baby.
+Either way, it can be incredibly important to do intentional exercise, plus core & pelvic floor training during pregnancy and after birth.

 What Can Cause Prolapse?

-Normally strong, healthy fascia and connective tissue help to hold the pelvic organs in place securely.
-The pelvic floor muscles are another layer of support to help the stability and function of the pelvic organs.
+Your body has strong, healthy fascia and connective tissue help to hold the pelvic organs in place securely.
+The pelvic floor muscles are layer of support to help the stability and function of the pelvic organs.

-In pregnancy: there are hormonal fluctuations (e.g. increased levels of relaxin) that cause our soft tissues to become more lax, combined with the effects of additional weight putting pressure on the pelvic organs and pelvic floor muscles, this can cause these tissues to become weakened.
+In pregnancy and postpartum there are hormonal impacts that cause our soft tissues to become more lax, combined with the impacts of changes to posture, pressure on the pelvic organs from a growing fetus, or birth injuries that can cause these soft (yet strong) tissues to become weakened or overstretched.

-• Feelings of heaviness and/or downward pressure in the pelvis
+‱ Feelings of heaviness and/or downward pressure in the pelvis or on the perineum

-• Pain or pressure in the lower abdominals and/or in the vagina (anytime, but may notice during or after exercise)
+‱ Pain or pressure in the lower abdominals and/or in the vagina (anytime, but you may notice this during or after exercise)

-• A lump or a bulging out of the vagina (you may be able to manually feel this on yourself)
+‱ A lump or tissues bulging out of the vagina (you may be able to manually feel this on yourself)

-• Feeling like the bladder or rectum doesn’t empty fully when going to the bathroom (check out the Squatty Potty!)
+‱ Feeling like the bladder or rectum doesn’t empty fully when going to the bathroom (check out the Squatty Potty to support easier bowel movements)

-• Pain, discomfort or less sensation during sex
+‱ Pain, discomfort or less sensation during sex or penetration

 What NOT To Do In Exercise